billsix/cprogrammingbook/doc/09-Libraries.rst

 from the argument list as a value of the specified type.
 The va_list argument must be the one initialized by va_start.
-If the next argument is not of the specified type, the behaviour is undefined.
+If the next argument is not of the specified type, the behavior is undefined.
 Take care here to avoid problems which could be caused by arithmetic conversions.
 Use of char or short as the second argument to va_arg is invariably an error: these types always promote up to one of signed int or unsigned int, and float converts to double.
-Note that it is implementation defined whether objects declared to have the types char, unsigned char, unsigned short and unsigned bitfields will promote to unsigned int, rather complicating the use of va_arg.
+Note that it is implementation defined whether objects declared to have the types char, unsigned char, unsigned short and unsigned bit-fields will promote to unsigned int, rather complicating the use of va_arg.
 This may be an area where some unexpected subtleties arise; only time will tell.

-The behaviour is also undefined if va_arg is called when there were no further arguments.
+The behavior is also undefined if va_arg is called when there were no further arguments.

 The type argument must be a type name which can